Mahmoud-Ibrahim-Mamrstein/Spectroscopic-constants-from-atomic-properties/data/Readme.md

 iso: indicates of the use of 0 as the group number of Deuterium and -1 as the group number of Tritium.

-contains data used for training and validation.
-References are provided for each molecule experimental data \
-g-test-2.csv: contains data used for training and validation in addition to data used for testing.
-References are provided for each molecule experimental data \
-list of molecules used in Xiangue and Jesus paper.csv: A list of molecules used in Liu et al., 2021 \
-peridic.csv : contains information from the periodic table for each element
  ## References
 <a id="1">[1]</a>
 Klaus-Peter Huber.
 Molecular spectra and molecular structure: IV.
 Constants of diatomic